panchilo/MSBuild.NugetContentRestore/README.md

 	  <NugetContentRestoreTask SolutionDir="$(SolutionDir)" ProjectDir="$(ProjectDir)" />
 	</Target>

-All NuGet Packages Content Folders will be copied to your project folder right before you is built.
+All NuGet Packages Content Folders will be copied to your project folder right before is built.

 ##License
 The MIT License (MIT)